Configure Projects, Groups and Permissions for Managed Self-Service

 - Select Save to apply the changes.

-When you create your groups, use descriptive names that make sense for your organization.
+When you create your groups, use descriptive names that make sense for your organisation.
 For example, one possible set of groups might be as follows:

 - Project leaders.
 You might also think of these as project-level administrators.
 Users who can perform all available capabilities on data sources, with the possible exception of setting permissions on them.
 People in this group can be site administrators, or users whose job it is to approve or certify data models or reports.
 To grant administrator capabilities at the project level, you can assign the Project Leader setting to users with the appropriate site roles.
 For more information, see Permissions.